 We have taken, and will continue to take, actions to mitigate the impact of the COVID-19 pandemic on our cash flow and results of operations and financial condition.
-While we have experienced supply chain challenges during the three and six months ended June 30, 2022, we do see this being overcome in the near future.
+While we have experienced supply chain challenges during the three and nine months ended September 30, 2022, we have taken steps to prioritize product availability and diversify our supply partners.
 In the long-term, we believe that the COVID-19 pandemic may encourage organizations to continue to reassess their security screening processes and may continue to accelerate their adoption of solutions such as touchless security screening, which could create additional demand for our products.

-Additional information regarding COVID-19 risks appear in the "Risk Factors" section of our Annual Report on Form 10-K for the year ended December 31, 2021.
+Additional information regarding COVID-19 risks appear in the "Risk Factors" section of our 2021 Form 10-K.